suws0501/edmi-console/README.md

 # EDMI Console

-A clean, interactive console app for reading EDMI meter registers and load profiles over serial.
-Built on Typer + Rich for a polished CLI experience.
+A polished, interactive console app for reading EDMI meter registers and load profiles over serial.
+The driver is written entirely in Python and connects to the meter using PySerial.
+Built with Typer + Rich for a modern terminal UX.

-## Features
+## Highlights
 - Guided prompts for serial settings and meter configuration
 - Read multiple registers by name
 - Read profile data with a live progress bar
-- Friendly tables for register output
+- Clean tabular output for register values

 ## Requirements
 - Python 3.9+
-- Serial access to the meter
+- Serial access to the meter device

 Install dependencies: